drew-m7/ML-Program/README.md

 # ML-Program
-using the Standard ML language to write some example programs in functional style
+using the Standard ML language